xarisd/hacking-presentations/README.md

 Here you can find the source of the slides used for the presentation along with the tooling needed to build them.

-Presentation is made with [Slide Show (s9) gem](https://github.com/slideshow-s9/slideshow) and [reveal.js HTML Presentation Framework](https://github.com/hakimel/reveal.js).
+Presentation is made with [slideshow (s9) gem](https://github.com/slideshow-s9/slideshow) and [reveal.js HTML Presentation Framework](https://github.com/hakimel/reveal.js).

 ## How to build/test the presentation